Keynes vs. Hayek: How Economics Shapes the Stock Market

 The day when economists agree and find the right path will be the day hell freezes over.

-One thing is for sure: nations’ power and wealth are dictated by the success of the economies that drive them and the technologies they develop.
+One thing is certain: nations’ power and wealth are dictated by the success of the economies that drive them and the technologies they develop.

 Boom and bust details are highlighted in a previous post.
 Boom and Bust.